• Skip to primary navigation

 Hand is pouring maple syrup from a small white pitcher onto a plate of oat flour waffles.

-Waffles are a classic breakfast staple.
+Waffles are a classic breakfast recipe staple.
 From the pour your own waffle bar at dingy hotels to fine dining brunch buffet, they are always there.
 So what happens when you’re still craving carbs but looking for a gluten free breakfast option?
-Well, you can work your way through the bevy of unimpressive gluten free waffle mixes on the market.
-Or, make your own!
+Well, you can work your way through the bevy of unimpressive gluten-free waffle mixes on the market or make your own!

 Plated gluten free waffles breakfast.